Send Feedback

 Scaling up: splaying and partitioning

-For better performance, we "splay" a table — meaning we save each column as its own individual file.
-This allows q to perform Columnar I/O: if you only want to calculate the average price, q only reads the price file and ignores size, time, and ex.
+For better performance, you "splay" a table — meaning q saves each column as its own individual file.
+This allows q to perform columnar I/O: if you only want to calculate the average price, q only reads the price file and ignores size, time, and ex.

 To handle massive datasets, tables are divided into partitions, typically by date.